safe-global/safe-docs/pages/advanced/api-overview.md

 ## Safe Events Service

 The Events Service connects to the events queue processed by the Transaction Service.
 It handles Safe indexing events and delivers them as HTTP webhooks.
-The configuration of webhook destinations is stored in the service's database.
+The service's database stores the configuration of webhook destinations.

 ## Integration Flow Safe{Wallet} & Safe{Core}

-The Client Gateway leverages the Config Service to find the Transaction Service instance required for a specific request.
-The Client Gateway forwards the request to the specified Transaction Service instance for the supported networks (determined by the Config Service).
-The Client Gateway transforms, aggregates, and caches information from the Config and Transaction Services, optimizing data for Safe's web and mobile clients.
+- The Client Gateway leverages the Config Service to find the Transaction Service instance required for a specific request.
+- The Client Gateway forwards the request to the specified Transaction Service instance for the supported networks (determined by the Config Service).
+- The Client Gateway transforms, aggregates, and caches information from the Config and Transaction Services, optimizing data for Safe's web and mobile clients.

-The Event Service provides information to the Client Gateway when the Transaction Service indexes an event using webhooks.
+- The Event Service provides information to the Client Gateway when the Transaction Service indexes an event using webhooks.
 The Client Gateway is then responsible for providing this information to the end clients.

 ``` mermaid
 sequenceDiagram